 The Draper’s Son

-Cracau, 1486: Peter Bernward lives a peaceful life in the hometown of his spouse and now wife Jana, assisting her in her business and enduring the derision of his peers for letting his wife make her own decisions.
-When a close friend of his, a jewish moneylender, asks him for help in a delicate case, the tensions between the German upper class, the Polish working class and the Jewish traders suddenly erupt.
-Then a famous preacher of hate is killed,and the Jews are made responsible for it.
-The town is close to a bloody civil war ... and Peter, who tries to calm down the situation, finds his little son Paolo kidnapped by an unknown party.
+A close friend of his, a jewish moneylender, asks him for help in a delicate situation.
+Suddenly tensions between the German upper class, the Polish working class and the Jewish traders come to a head when a famous hatemonger priest is killed and local Jews are held responsible.
+The town is now close to a bloody civil war while Peter, acting as a peace negotiator, finds his little son Paolo kidnapped by an unknown party…

-Based on the great fire of Cracau in 1486.
+Based on the events related to The Great Fire of Cracau in 1486